-The age of the item is a crucial factor to differentiate between the terms.
+The age of the item is a crucial factor in differentiating between the terms.

-Also, the age of the item is used to determine the price, together with the item condition and its rarity.
+Also, the age of the item is used to determine the price, together with the item’s condition and its rarity.

-Therefore, the use of terms such as vintage clothing, retro and antique give the buyers clues to when items were made.
+Therefore, using terms such as vintage clothing, retro and antique give the buyers clues to when items were made.